HOW THREE GENERATIONS OF ONE FAMILY

 Carrie's sister Asia, 23, joined the Johnstons of Elgin family eighteen months ago and is an Acceptable Quality Level Inspector.
 "It's the final step in the process," Asia says, explaining that every detail is checked meticulously, right down to the labelling.
 She, too, talks passionately about the company and hopes to progress within the business over time.

 As the girls look forward to a bright future, Mike is looking forward to a little more downtime.
 With retirement just around the corner, he plans to travel and to start playing golf.
 In the meantime, he is happy to work for a company with such a great community spirit.
-"It's great having a job you live doing," he says.
+"It's great having a job you love doing," he says.